jbaans/python-rpi-steppermotor-precise/README.md

 Usage
 -------------
-Make sure you set the GPIO pin numbers using the GPIOS {} dict, for example:
+Make sure you set the GPIO pin numbers using the GPIOS {} dict.
+Refer to Raspberry Pi and DRV8825/A4988 datasheets for numbering details.
+For example:

 `GPIOS = {
     "enable":23,